5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ### What about Clover?

 This fix also works in Clover but it requires a slightly different approach, since you cannot apply OpenCore's Booter patches needed for the board-id skip with Clover.
-Therefore you need `-no_compat_check` to boot macOS using an unsupported SMBIOS/board-id – otherwise you will be greeted with the "forbidden" sign instead of the Apple logo.
+Therefore you need `-no_compat_check` to boot macOS with an unsupported Board-id – otherwise you will be greeted with the "forbidden" sign instead of the Apple logo.
+Installing macOS still requires a supported SMBIOS, though.

 But as mentioned in the beginning, using `-no_compat_check` disables system updates.
 Therefore we add `RestrictEvents.kext` (and `revpatch=sbvmm` boot-arg) to force-enable the `VMM-x86_64` board-id and now you finally can get: